9600dev/llmvm/README.md

 Each step of statement execution is carefully evaluated.
 Calls to user defined helper functions may throw exceptions, and code may be semantically incorrect (i.e. bindings may be incorrect, leading to the wrong data being returned etc).
 LLMVM has the ability to back-track up the statement execution list (todo: transactional rollback of variable assignment is probably the right call here but hasn't been implemented yet) and work with the LLM to re-write code, either partially or fully, to try and achieve the desired outcome.

-The code that performs error correction starts [here](https://github.com/9600dev/llmvm/blob/01816aeb7107c5a747ee62ac3475b5037d3a83d7/starlark_runtime.py#L219), but there's still a bit more work to do here, including having the LLM engage in a "pdb" style debugging session, where locals in the Python runtime can be inspected for code-rewriting decisions.
+The code that performs error correction starts [here](https://github.com/9600dev/llmvm/blob/01816aeb7107c5a747ee62ac3475b5037d3a83d7/python_runtime.py#L219), but there's still a bit more work to do here, including having the LLM engage in a "pdb" style debugging session, where locals in the Python runtime can be inspected for code-rewriting decisions.

 ### Helpers

-You can define any arbitrary helper, and add it to the Python Runtime in ```StarlarkRuntime.setup()```.
+You can define any arbitrary helper, and add it to the Python Runtime in ```pythonRuntime.setup()```.
 It'll automatically generate the helper tool's one-shot prompt example for the LLM, and will appear in the LLM responses for Python generated code.
 The LLMVM runtime will sort out the binding and marshalling of arguments via llm_bind().

 Here are the list of helpers written so far: